codio-content/Coding_with_Python-File_Handling/.guides/content/Text-Encoding-54bc.md

 Comparison Table
 ----
 This tables shows how these different encoding types convert binary information into characters for humans to read.
-NOtice that there is no ASCII character for the copyright symbol.
+Notice that there is no ASCII character for the copyright symbol.
 UTF-8 uses two bytes to display it.

 <table>
 <thead><th>Binary</th><th>Decimal</th><th>ASCII</th><th>UTF-8</th></thead>